raghul-pandi/UMD-Mobile-Application-Design/README.md

 ## Introduction ##

-This project aims to integrate transportation services provided by the UMD Department of Transportation Services (DOTS) and develop a comprehensive mobile application, Moving Terps.
+This project aims to integrate transportation services provided by the UMD Department of Transportation Services (DOTS) and develop a comprehensive mobile application, "Moving Terps".
 It will serve as the main tool for assisting students, faculty, and staff to commute to and travel around the campus.

-## ##

-● Users: Enrolled students, faculty, staff
-● Sponsors: UMD DOTS ● Responsibilities:
-  ○ Initiation - The entire team
-  ○ Analysis and Interviews
-      ■ Collect requirements from students: Jingru Liu ■ Collect requirements from faculty: Raghul Pandi ■ Collect requirements from the Department of Transportation Services staff: Kai-Hsiang Lin, Krishik Nataraj Gowda ■ Requirements Determination: The entire team

 ## Introduction of Client ##